miojorc/Learning-Java/README.md

-# Atari-Pong
+# Atari-Alien_Attack

-The classic game
+The classic Alien Invasion game
-states: in construction, move brackets to move ball
+states: shots made, enemies and barrier in progress